 I hope this classification gave you some ideas on how to design feeds in your social media app.

 Public groups are communities that gather people with common values.
 Groups are about connections between people.
 Creating groups can be the main focus of a social app, or they can be added as an additional feature.
 For example, Entourage, one of the apps we developed, is a group socializing app.
 It lets groups of friends meet other groups that are located nearby.
 Check out our case study on the Entourage app.

-Alternatively, groups in a social app may be build around non-user entities, such as businesses and organisations that want to be part of a social network (e.g. Facebook Pages).
+Alternatively, groups in a social app may be built around non-user entities, such as businesses and organisations that want to be part of a social network (e.g. Facebook Pages).

 Maybe connecting people can go beyond digital boundaries?
+If you're wondering how to make a social media app and keep it in touch with reality, an event-based app might be a good option.
 Sending event invitations or using tickets as an explicit reward can be a source of revenue for a social app, and also a source of new connections for users.
 In the age of everything digital, events are a great chance for an app to move online communication into real world settings.
-One of our recent projects, a collaborative social planning app, is an excellent example of an app that is centered around events and connecting people in real life.
+One of our recent projects, a collaborative social planning app Bobber, is an excellent example of an app that is centered around events and connecting people in real life.